By Vickram Singh

 It is not all doom and gloom, though.
 My experience is one that has been shared by many others from all castes and creeds.
 It is, in fact, the motivating force in trying to explain to others the unique situation minorities endure and trying to make sure others do not feel similarly isolated under the fireworks.
 The best way to do that is to have people from all over to come together and learn to understand one another.
 At the end of the day, I’m a good ole’ American boy who wants the country I was born and raised in to continue as the great cultural melting pot it’s always been.
 A community going out together on a pier to watch fireworks is a beautiful thing to accomplish exactly that, everyone melting under the explosions.

-Based in New Jersey, Vickram Singh is an editorial intern for Honeysuckle Magazine.
+Based in New Jersey, Vickram Singh is a Staff Editor for Honeysuckle Magazine.
 He is also an editor and staff writer for The Medium.
 He currently studies at Rutgers University.